Soumyabrata/Soumyabrata.github.io/application.md

 pertise of machine learning and image processing to solve similar problems in myriad
 fields: solar analytics, and smart traffic analytics.
 Alongside my research, I am inter- ested to continue involving myself in a number of education and outreach activities.
-Furthermore, I am a firm believer of open science, and the spirit of reproducible re- search [7].
+Furthermore, I am a firm believer of open science, and the spirit of reproducible research [7].
 Therefore, whenever possible, I continue to publish my preprints, and release the associated codes and datasets amongst the community.